-In the last several years, a variety of new cancer-fighting drugs have been developed to target specific parts of the body.
-Though, while they are helping cancer patients fight the battle, they also can create unwanted side effects to the skin, nails, and hair.
-The benefits typically outweigh the negatives, but these ailments can reduce quality of life and cause discomfort.
+A variety of new cancer-fighting drugs have been developed in the last several years that target specific areas of the body.
+Even though they are helping cancer patients fight the battle, they also can create unwanted side effects that can damage skin, nails, and hair.
+The benefits typically outweigh these side effects, but these ailments can reduce the quality of life and cause discomfort.

 Cancer Treatment Side Effects to the Skin

-Many patients who undergo cancer treatments such as chemotherapy or radiation, photo-dynamic, targeted, and biological therapies experience side effects such as:
+Many patients who undergo cancer treatments such as chemotherapy or radiation, or photodynamic, targeted, and biological therapies experience side effects such as:

 - Skin irritations and redness